piedraj/AnalysisCMS/README.md

 4. Compile and run
 ====

+Always compile first.

     `root-config --cxx --cflags` -o runWZ runWZ.C AnalysisBase.C `root-config --glibs`

-With the following script all jobs will listed or submitted to the gridui batch system.
+With the following script jobs will listed or submitted to the gridui batch system.

-    ./submit-jobs.sh
+    ./create-jobs.sh

-The following commands show the status of the jobs.
+Show the status of the submitted jobs.

     qstat -u piedra
     qstat -j <job-ID.ja-task-ID>